wrljet/hercules-helper-windows/README.md

 Doing so requires REXX support.
 So REXX must be installed before we get to that point.
 We will install ooRexx.

-Navigate to hercules-helper\windows\goodies, where you will find the ooRexx-4.2.0.windows.x86_64.exe installer.
+Navigate to hercules-helper-windows\goodies, where you will find the ooRexx-4.2.0.windows.x86_64.exe installer.

 Run the installer.
 I've found just accepting all the defaults